 - Choose one of the topics below that interest you.
 Name a second choice just in case other people apply for the same topic at the same time.

 - Write a sample blog post (around 700 words) for us on your first choice topic and list ten other articles you might someday write on the same topic.
-(Example: Single Parenting future articles might include how to find time for yourself, staying on a tight budget, and coping with Christmas when it’s not your turn to have the children.)
+(Example: Single Parenting articles might include how to find time for yourself, staying on a tight budget, and coping with Christmas when it’s not your turn to have the children.)
 Teach something interesting.
-Include your personal experiences with the topic.
-People like stories.
-Remember that most topics are aimed at people who are not LDS.
+Include your personal experiences with the topic—people love stories!
+Remember that most topics are aimed at people who are not members of the Church.
 Explain any gospel terms or principles in a way they will understand.
 Please don’t use a bio as your first article—we’d like to see how you address the topic normally.
 Submit it in Microsoft Word, as a Google doc, or in the text of the email.

 - Email it to: [email protected]

 - We’ll get back to you as soon as possible to let you know if you’ve been accepted.